Jawshoeuh/HB-EoS-ASM/README.md

 # HB-EoS-ASM
 Contains ASM for Explorers of Sky that I've made.
 If you find any bugs or issues with an effect, please start an issue or message me on Discord (HeckaBad#0747). <br/>

+# Abilities
+Contains skypatches that modifies abilities (can be applied in SkyTemple).
+A description of each skypatch is included in the readme inside the folder.<br/>

+# Mechanics
+Contains skypatches that modifies various things (can be applied in SkyTemple).
+A description of each skypatch is included in the readme inside the folder.<br/>

 # Moves
 Contains the raw asm files that can be imported under the move effects tabs of SkyTemple. <br/>

-# Abilities
-Contains the raw asm files and skypatches that can be applied in Skytemple. <br/>

 # Credits
 Adex-8x: The layout and inspiration for this repsitory goes to Adex-8x's which can be found here (if I am missing a move, it may exist here already). <br/>